ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

   Content in a collection that Ansible needs to load from another location or that has been deprecated/removed.
   The top level keys of ``plugin_routing`` are types of plugins, with individual plugin names as subkeys.
   To define a new location for a plugin, set the ``redirect`` field to another name.
-  To deprecate a plugin, use the ``deprecation`` field to provide a custom warning message and the removal date or version.
+  To deprecate a plugin, use the ``deprecation`` field to provide a custom warning message and the removal version or date.
 If the plugin has been renamed or moved to a new location, the ``redirect`` field should also be provided.
-If a plugin is being removed entirely, ``tombstone`` can be used for the fatal error message and removal date or version.
+If a plugin is being removed entirely, ``tombstone`` can be used for the fatal error message and removal version or date.

   .. code:: yaml